Blog

 The Consequences of a Uniform Design Landscape

 This lack of diversity in design processes and thinking leads us to a stagnant future.
 Designs are becoming so standardized that they are indistinguishable from one another.
-While they might be good, none are truly remarkable, and the rate of improvement is diminishing.
-This stagnation is a threat to the industry and innovation at large.
+While they might be good, none are truly remarkable.

 The Diminishing Role of Innovation